reginabattle/treehouse-progress/README.md

 # Treehouse Progess
-An app to retrieve a user's  profile info using Node.js and the Treehouse API.
+A Node.js app to get a Treehouse users' profile info.